tommy351/react-form-input/README.md

 - `validators`: An array contains validator functions
 - `transformers`: An array contains transformer functions
 - `onChange`: Fired when the value changed
-- `initialValue`: The initial value of input
+- `defaultValue`: The initial value of input
 - `value`: The value of input
 - `type`: The type of input (text, email, number, textarea, etc.)
 - `dirtyClass`: The class name appended to the input when the value has been changed